zjmdyd/ZJUIKit/README.md

 Rewrote to take advantage of modern Cocoa Touch features.

 ===========================================================================
-Copyright (C) 2015 YunTu All rights reserved.
+Copyright (C) 2015 ZJ All rights reserved.